Andy-Shangsa/moli/README.md

 # Install

-Run the command below in your terminal to install limeUI first
+Run the command below in your terminal to install MoliUI first

 ```
 npm install moli-ui --save